-The path to diagnosis may not always be simple, but below are some steps for you and your GYN to consider.
+The path to diagnosis may not always be simple and every woman’s journey is different.
+Below are some steps for you and your gynecologist to consider

 Discover treatment options for endo pain